UniMath/agda-unimath/src/metric-spaces/isometric-equivalences-premetric-spaces.lagda.md

   {l1 l2 : Level} (A : Premetric-Space l1 l2)
   where

-  is-torsorial-isometric-is-equiv-Premetric-Space :
+  is-torsorial-isometry-is-equiv-Premetric-Space :
-    is-torsorial (isometric-is-equiv-Premetric-Space A)
+    is-torsorial (isometry-is-equiv-Premetric-Space A)
-  is-torsorial-isometric-is-equiv-Premetric-Space =
+  is-torsorial-isometry-is-equiv-Premetric-Space =
     is-contr-equiv'
-      ( Σ (Premetric-Space l1 l2) (isometric-equiv-Premetric-Space A))
+      ( Σ (Premetric-Space l1 l2) (isometry-equiv-Premetric-Space A))
-      ( equiv-tot (equiv-isometric-is-equiv-isometric-equiv-Premetric-Space A))
+      ( equiv-tot (equiv-isometry-is-equiv-isometry-equiv-Premetric-Space A))
-      ( is-torsorial-isometric-equiv-Premetric-Space A)
+      ( is-torsorial-isometry-equiv-Premetric-Space A)
 ```